• Skip to main content

 Instructions

-• Cream together the butter and sugar until light and fluffy.
-Add the eggs and beat well.
+• Cream together 100 grams butter, room temperature, and 200 grams caster sugar until light and fluffy.
+Add 2 free-range eggs and beat well.

-• Sift in the flour, salt, bicarbonate of soda and cocoa powder.
-Pour in the milk and and beat to combine well.
+• Sift in 150 grams plain flour, 1 pinch Shetland sea salt, 0.5 tsp bicarbonate of soda and 35 grams cocoa powder.
+Pour in 165 ml full fat milk and and beat to combine well.

 • Spoon into the prepared cupcake cases and bake for 12-15 minutes until a skewer inserted into the centre comes out clean.